On this Vallarta Art Gallery

 Puerto Vallarta Artists Open Studios

-As Alex Gomez reported in the PV Scene Puerto Vallarta Artists Open Studios, from January through March a dozen Puerto Vallarta artists were allowing guests to visit them in their studios so they can be observed working at their art.
-Artists include Ada Colorina, Rogelio Diaz, Angeline Kyba Fernando Sánchez and Irere Topete.
-Open studios from 10am-10pm on January 23-24, February 20-21 and March 20-21.
+As Alex Gomez reported in the PV Scene Puerto Vallarta Artists Open Studios, from January through March a dozen local artists were allowing guests to visit them in their studios so they can be observed working at their art.
+Artists included Ada Colorina, Rogelio Diaz, Angeline Kyba, Fernando Sánchez and Irere Topete.
+Open studios were from 10am-10pm on January 23-24, February 20-21 and March 20-21.